Annual Tenant Satisfaction Measures Survey

 49% of tenants were also satisfied with our approach to antisocial behaviour.

-We want to make sure that all customers are happy with how handle their ASB case, maintain communal areas, and contribute positively towards their neighbourhood.
+We want to make sure that all customers are happy with how we handle their anti-social behaviour case, maintain communal areas, and contribute positively towards their neighbourhood.
 We're already putting plans in place to make improvements in these areas.

 Complaints